 Our bodies communicate to us when things are getting off balance and experiencing stress.
 We each have our “weak” areas that function as a protective element.
 Our personal warning signs of stress turn on when things are taking a downturn.
-One could accurately say these are the sensitive or highly tuned parts of ourselves that tell us when we need to slow down, check in, and nourish ourselves back to calm center space.
+One could accurately say these are the sensitive or highly tuned parts of ourselves that tell us when we need to slow down, check-in, and nourish ourselves back to calm center space.
 They are there even if we don’t acknowledge them.
-Think of it as a warning light in the dashboard alerting us that the tank is getting low.
+Think of it as a warning light on the dashboard alerting us that the tank is getting low.
 When we ignore the signs, we often end up getting sick.

 For example, some people tend to have a sensitive throat, and the first place their body feels extra wear and tear is by getting a scratchy or sore throat.
 For others, it might be a sensitive digestive tract that expresses in constipation (holding it in) or diarrhea, while still others may get slight headaches or stuffy sinuses.
 It could also be tight muscles in the neck or back, resulting in a different posture.
 We may even do things like clenching our jaw or grinding our teeth as a result of silent stress.